 Decentralized content distribution, such as that provided by Bittorrent, has very legitimate benefits as well.
 For example, the Bittorrent protocol is used by organizations to provide alternative downloading methods to their users.
 Linux distributions are often released over Bittorrent, and the Blizzard gaming company offers a Bittorrent alternative for software updates.
 Releasing content on peer-to-peer distribution networks is a cheap solution for individuals and businesses, and by distributing bandwidth occasionally offers faster download speeds than centralized servers.

 DECENT is a decentralized content distribution network designed upon an independent blockchain, targeted towards content creators and authors.
-Instead of content creators trusting publishers who often exert influence over artists creative and financial freedoms, the DECENT blockchain assumes this role.
+Instead of content creators trusting distribution to publishers who often exert influence over artists creative and financial freedoms, the DECENT blockchain assumes this role.

 The DECENT blockchain is essentially a blockchain publishing intermediary, handling everything from the secure distribution of media, to the payment of authors and distribution nodes, and maintenance of content creator’s reputations.
 Content creators release cryptographically secured digital media – ebooks, videos, audio – onto the global DECENT distribution network.
 Publishing nodes receive and store, distribute and facilitate the unlocking of these files to consumers who’ve purchased them with DECENT tokens, fulfilling the roles of miners on the PoS network.